courtois-neuromod/MariHA/docs/getting_started.rst

    # Single subject
    cd data/mario.scenes && git annex get sub-01/

-Each subject's data contains ``.state.gz`` files — compressed emulator snapshots that place Mario at exactly the position and game state a human player was at during a recorded clip.
+Each subject's data contains ``.state`` files — emulator snapshots that place Mario at exactly the position and game state a human player was at during a recorded clip.

 Training — full CL curriculum
 ------------------------------